Last Updated: December 26, 2021

-As a digital marketing professional who has worked on PPC campaigns for B2B and B2C brands in North America, Europe, and Asia, I often get asked – which metrics matter in a PPC campaign?
+As a digital marketing professional who has worked on PPC campaigns for B2B and B2C brands across the world, I often get asked – which metrics matter in a PPC campaign?

 Advertisers are working on understanding which metrics to optimize towards for the brands they are working with.
 Many expect that there is a one size fits all answer to the above question.
 Unfortunately, that’s not the case.
 There is no standard or generic answer.